k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/10a_fabric_master_key_integrated_with_kms.md

 According to the specific Fabric deployment and to customer definitions, config.ini shall be set.

-For example, at AWS, when using multi region keys, the replication keys might need to be used at different Fabric nodes, according to their region.
+At AWS, when using multi region keys, the replicated keys might be used at different Fabric nodes, according to their region.

 ## Integration with GCP KMS